Identify your headache

 Allergy headaches are very common allergy symptom and are often overlooked.
 They can be a response to pollen and indoor allergens.
 Allergy-induced headaches respond to treatment.

-Tension headache is caused by stressed out head or neck muscles that keep squeezing too hard.
+Caused by stressed out head or neck muscles that keep squeezing too hard.
 Pain can be on the front, back or sides of your head and tend to be dull but constant.

-Migraine headaches are stronger and can be a throbbing pain.
+are stronger and can be a throbbing pain.
 Along with head pain there can be sensitivity to light, vomiting or nausea.
 People who suffer from chronic headaches can learn to identify the stress that triggers their headaches.
 If the stress cannot be removed or resolved a person can learn different relaxation or stress coping techniques to help avoid the onset of a headache.

 Smoking can be a trigger for many types of headaches.
 Even breathing smoke can be enough to cause a headache.
 Try to avoid secondhand smoke.
 If you smoke, quit.